 Disney character dining experiences start with booking a reservation at a specific character dining location (see list below).
 Note that these experiences are very popular so you much reserve your spot well in advance of your trip.

 Once there, you will eat a meal as fully costumed Disney characters circle the room and stop at each table to pose for photos, sign autographs, hug your kids (or spouse), and that sort of thing.
 These interactions are very lively and upbeat, and something you can really only do at Disney.

 Pros and Cons of Disney Character Dining Experiences

 One of the main reasons to book a character dining experience is because it guarantees that your children will meet and interact with a Disney character during your trip.
-You may have the opportunity to meet characters in the park but that may require waiting in long lines and wasting time which could otherwise be used on rides.
+You may have the opportunity to meet characters in the park but that may require waiting in long lines and wasting time that could otherwise be used on rides.
 And even then there is no guarantee you will have the opportunity to have much of an interaction with them because others are competing for their attention.
 Character dining ensures you will have your own time with them.

 So if you were planning on sit-down meals anyway, why not make it a memorable one that screams “Disney” and gives you an opportunity to takes some great photos while you are enjoying your meal?

 The most obvious disadvantage is that character dining is the expense: they do tend to be more expensive than standard table service meals.

 The food is served either as a buffet or family-style, and the cost is set at a fixed price (in the $30-$60 range for adults and less for children, depending on which location you book).

 Another disadvantage is the quality of the food.
 The food is universally good, but certainly not the best table service meals Disney has to offer.
 You are really paying extra for the experience, not the food quality.